murchandamus/bips/bip-update-process.md

 facilitates the distributed consideration of proposals by establishing the current state of the proposal.
 The repository’s versioning of the text-based BIPs retains the historical record of each proposal.
-The BIPs repository does not[^acceptance] aim to track acceptance, adoption, or community consensus on BIPs except to facilitate a quick overview of various BIPs’s statuses to repository visitors.
+The BIPs repository does not[^acceptance] aim to track acceptance, adoption, or community consensus on BIPs except to facilitate a quick overview of BIP statuses to repository visitors.

 This BIP replaces BIP 2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.